pawelqs/verbose/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of verbose package is to manage the verbosity of R packages.
+The goal of verbose package is to manage the verbosity of R packages during R session.
+The package provides a `verbose()` function which can be used to set or get the verbosity level for a your package.

 ## Installation